AluruDeekshitha/communication-tracking/README.md

    - Analytics features are partially implemented.

 5. **No Authentication:**
-   - User authentication and role-based access are not included.
+   - User authentication and role-based access are not included."# calender-communication-tracking"